-One day, Elton John (THE Sir Elton!) and his band came into the piano store while on the Boston leg of their “The One” tour.
-Elton really loved the old Steinert building – especially the abandoned concert hall 35 feet underground (more on that later).
+One fateful day, Elton John (THE Sir Elton!) and his band came in while on their “The One” tour.
+Elton wanted to check out “Steinert Hall” – an abandoned concert hall 35 feet underground.

 Of course, I wouldn’t turn down a chance to see Elton at MSG, so I volunteered for the delivery crew.
 Even if the story ended here, it would be EPIC, but it gets better…

-April 27th, 1993 – Madison Square Garden, New York City
+Madison Square Garden, New York City

 From Elton to The Naked Piano

-If you like the track you might also consider checking out “Platinum”.
+If you like the track you might consider checking out “Platinum”.
 It’s my latest album and it’s full of my top-selling piano singles (including FIVE recorded in Steinert Hall) I’d like to think would make Sir Elton and his band proud 🙂